-Designed for experienced playwrights or those who have completed Introduction to Playwriting, this class takes scene writing, character development, and dramatic dialogue to the next level.
+Designed for playwrights with some experience as well as those who have completed Introduction to Playwriting, this class takes scene writing, character development, and dramatic dialogue to the next level.

 Students who have already completed Memoir Beginnings or Introduction to Creative Nonfiction can take their memoir writing skills to the next level in this course.
 Be prepared to read, write, discuss, analyze, experiment, and revise.

 Students will focus on developing a particular story-in-progress, submitting multiple drafts for peer and instructor comments.
 Students will need to bring a draft of the story they intend to work on, plus a published story they would like to use as a model, to the first class session.